devudit/exam-matrix/README.md

 @author Udit Rawat

-Wordpress plugin for creating quiz. will be completed soon.
+Wordpress plugin for creating quiz ( under development ). will be completed soon.

 Plugin is very simple having understandable code so every one can modify it to alter the process